Some of the links in this post may be affiliate links.

 1. Senecio rowleyanus – String of Pearls

 More people have killed this plant than probably any other, including myself in the past!
 I’ve learned the secrets and and what this plant likes, so I no longer have any issues.
+The more correct scientific name for this plant is Curio rowleyanus.

 A surefire way to kill this plant quickly is to grow it in low light and keep it wet.